A post colonial identity - The British Nigerian 🇳🇬 🇬🇧

 Nigeria was formed in 1914 under the governorship of Frederick Lugard.
 Prior to unification, the Northern and Southern protectorates were inhabited by disparate ethnic groups.
-I completed my undergraduate dissertation on Nigerian nationalism, and Nigeria’s struggle with national identity.
-My Masters’ dissertation included a study of Nnamdi Azikiwe, a notable figure in achieving Nigerian independence..
+I completed my undergraduate dissertation on Nigerian nationalism and national identity.
+My Masters’ dissertation included a study of Nnamdi Azikiwe, a notable figure in achieving Nigerian independence.
 There are many articles and books on Nigeria’s history, I will reference some at the end of this article.
-British Nigerians contend with distinct issues of identity; separate from their parents and grandparents.
+British Nigerians contend with distinct issues of identity, separate from their parents and grandparents.
 The unification of Nigeria required communities to identify with foreign governance.
 Unification implemented a state structure outside of their traditions, social norms and customs.

-British Nigerians contend with the domestic enforcement of cultural norms and practices, that conflict with British social norms.
+British Nigerians contend with domestic enforcement of cultural norms and practices, that conflict with British social norms.
 This can produce feelings of confusion, social isolation and insecurity.
-This creates opportunities for victimisation from authority figures (in the publics and private sphere).
-In addition to pressures to conform to (Nigerian) customs and tradition in domestic settings.
-It can be argued that Some British Nigerians enter into the public sphere with ideas of authority and reverence, that produce opportunities for bullying and isolation.
+This creates opportunities for victimisation from authority figures.
+It can be argued that some British Nigerians enter into the public sphere with ideas of authority and reverence, that increases the likelihood of bullying and isolation.
 A child, teenager or young person who experiences feelings associated with victimisation, are unlikely to defend themselves, or report inappropriate behaviour.
 The reverse is also experienced by British Nigerians.
 An upbringing based on cultural values, identity and tradition, can also produce empowerment, security and confidence.
 It varies, depending on the socio-economic background, family structure and community engagement.
 Notwithstanding, British Nigerians may choose to find belonging in communities, such as African and Caribbean Societies and cultural communities across London.

-A shift seems to be happening, in a world that is becoming democratised, as a result of new technologies.
-Identity is associated with individual politics, career, social engagement, hobbies and activities.
+In a world that is becoming democratised, as a result of new technologies, a shift seems to be happening.
+Identity is associated with individual politics, career, hobbies and activities.
 As technology seizes our time and attention, connection with self and other is a struggle for many.
-Gen Z in paticular are struggling to feel validated, accepted and secure.
+Gen Z in particular are struggling to feel accepted and secure.

 If you are interested in learning more about Nigerian History, enjoy the references below: